Integrating an E-Commerce Site with Inventory Management System

 - Customer payment methods or payment tokens for online/offline orders

-Figure the logic for transferring information between systems:
+Figure out the logic for transferring information between systems:

 - Which system will be sending update emails to the client about shipment status?